Have a look at the figures above. Any legitimate dog rescue charity would dream of numbers like these.

 Choosing A Greyhound

-Nobody’s perfect, and Greyhounds aren’t for everyone.
-However, before I list some concerns, let me say this: choose your Greyhound rescue organisation carefully and you’ll benefit later.
+All breeds have pros and cons, and Greyhounds are no different.
+However, before I list potential issues, let me say this: choose your Greyhound rescue organisation carefully and you’ll benefit later.
 Look for a standardised behavioural assessment of:

 - Acceptance of handling